 Accepting An Insurance Company’s Settlement Offer

-We understand how to accurately calculate the value of a claim and ensure that more than your current medical bills are covered.
+We understand how to accurately calculate the value of a claim and ensure that more than your current medical costs are covered.
 A settlement needs to take your long-term care and recovery into consideration as well.
-What many injury victims may not know is that trucks and trucking companies often have multiple insurance policies.
+What many injury victims may not know is that commercial trucks and trucking companies often have multiple insurance policies.

 If you have a valid case, you may be able to claim damages from multiple sources, including:

-- The truck driver’s liability insurance
+- The semi – truck driver’s liability insurance

 - Cargo insurance

 - Medical payment insurance

 Learn more in a consultation with one of our qualified lawyers.
 It is a completely free, no-obligation opportunity to get answers to your legal questions, including what you can expect from a truck accident claim.